 Article Processing Charges (APC)

-NJES is a peer-reviewed, subsidized open access journal where the National University of Sciences and Technology, Islamabad, Pakistan, pays the open access fee.
+NJES is a peer-reviewed, subsidized, open-access journal for which the National University of Sciences and Technology, Islamabad, Pakistan, pays the open-access fee.
 Authors do not have to pay any article processing charges (APC).

 This journal is published biannually.

 (These guidelines are based on Elsevier recommendations and COPE's Best Practice Guidelines for Journal Editors)

 NJES is a peer-reviewed international journal committed to upholding the highest standards of publication ethics.
 In order to provide our readers with a journal of the highest quality, we state the following principles of Publication Ethics and Malpractice Statement.
 All articles not in accordance with these standards will be removed from publication if malpractice is discovered at any time, even after the publication.
 NJES is checking all papers in a double-blind peer-review process.
 In accordance with the code of conduct, we will report any cases of suspected plagiarism or duplicate publishing.